caltechlibrary/git-desktop/_episodes/04-changes.md

 > ## Choosing a Commit Message
 >
+> In this moment you have the opportunity to communicate with the future ;-)
-> Which of the following commit messages would be most appropriate for the
+> The commit messages does need to repeat the obvious like "add", "remove",
-> last commit made to `mars.txt`?
+> "change", and what exactly it was.
 >
-> 1. "Changes"
-> 2. "Added line 'But the Mummy will appreciate the lack of humidity' to mars.txt"
-> 3. "Discuss effects of Mars' climate on the Mummy"
+> What would you say to a colleague who is looking over your shoulder to
+> explain what you did?
+Come up with other commit messages that _explain_ why!
 >
 > > ## Solution
-> > Answer 1 is not descriptive enough,
+> > For example:
-> > and answer 2 is too descriptive and redundant,
-> > but answer 3 is good: short but descriptive.
+> > - "Explain missing data"
+> > - "Avoid overlooking missing data in calculations"
 > {: .solution}
 {: .challenge}